gemini3d/gemini3d/README.md

 This method is tested on MacOS, CentOS and Ubuntu.
 This test runs a short demo, taking about 2-5 minutes on a typical Mac / Linux laptop, from scratch.
-It assumes you have Python 3, Meson, Ninja and the appropriate compilers and libraries installed.
+It assumes you have Python 3 and the appropriate compilers and libraries installed.
 Perhaps consider running `python3 install_prereqs.py` to get the libraries you need (assuming you have sudo access).

 1. Get GEMINI code and install prereqs